AI-BIIE-Initiative/odyssey-llm-quiz/README.md

 ---

-### 📊 Baseline Performance
+## 📘 Odyssey LLM Quiz – Evaluation Report

 The current benchmark uses **Google FLAN**, a powerful instruction-tuned model, which achieves **20% accuracy** across 30 multiple-choice questions.
 You can find the full evaluation breakdown below to understand which types of questions it struggled with.

-## 📘 Odyssey LLM Quiz – Evaluation Report

 ---